-Speechless – a powerful new opera by award-winning composer Cat Hope – is a personal response to the 2014 Human Rights Commission report ‘The Forgotten Children: National Inquiry into Children in Immigration Detention’.
-Through a vocal language beyond words, Speechless is a channel for Hope to come to terms with the terrible things she sees perpetrated in her name by those in positions of power.
+Speechless is a response to the 2014 Human Rights Commission report ‘The Forgotten Children: National Inquiry into Children in Immigration Detention’.
+Through a vocal language beyond words, Speechless is a channel for Hope to come to terms with the things she sees perpetrated in her name by those in positions of power.

 A Perth Festival Co-Commission

 Produced by Tura New Music

 Image By Frances Andrijich

 Warning: Contains smoke or haze effects, strobe lighting and loud sounds

 Due to unforeseen circumstances Tara Tiba is no longer performing in Speechless.

 Sat 2 Mar 9.10pm & Tuesday 26 February at 9.10pm includes Cat Hope, Melissa Parke and Claire Birch

 Soloists Judith Dodsworth, Karina Utomo, Tara Tiba, Sage Pbbbt